devanshbatham/ArchiveFuzz/readme.md

 `python archivefuzz.py example.com`

+# TODO
+Implementing checks for more API keys that are passed in GET requests.

 # Wanna show support for the tool ?

 **I will be more than happy if you will show some love for Animals by donating to [Animal Aid Unlimited](https://animalaidunlimited.org/)** **,Animal Aid Unlimited saves animals through street animal rescue, spay/neuter and education.
 Their mission is dedicated to the day when all living beings are treated with compassion and love.** ✨